Shattered Sets and the Hilbert Function: Introduction

 \section{Introduction}

 Understanding the properties and structure of subsets of the boolean hypercube is a central theme in theoretical computer science and combinatorics.
 When studying a family of mathematical objects, endowing the objects with algebraic structure often sheds new light on interesting properties.
 This phenomena appears classically in areas such as algebraic topology and algebraic geometry.
 It also provides much utility when studying the boolean hypercube.
-Let $C\subseteq \{0,1\}^n$ be a subset of the boolean hypercube, and let $\F$ be a field.
+Let $C\subseteq \{0,1\}^n$ and $\F$ be a field.
 Consider the linear space of functions from $C$ to $\F$, that is, $\F^{C}$.
 This is clearly a $|C|$-dimensional vector space over $\F$.
 Every function in this space can be represented as a multilinear polynomial with degree at most $n$.
 Interestingly, for certain sets $C$, smaller degree actually suffices.
-For example, when $C$ is the standard basis, denoted $C=\{\vec e_1,\ldots,\vec e_m\}$, then any function $f:C\rightarrow\F$ can be expressed as the linear function $f(\vec e_1)x_1~+~\ldots~+~f(\vec e_m)x_m$.
+For example, when $C$ is the standard basis, denoted $C=\{\vec e_1,\ldots,\vec e_m\}$, then any function $f:C\rightarrow\F$ can be expressed as the linear function $f(\vec e_1)x_1+\ldots +f(\vec e_m)x_m$.
+In other words, degree one suffices.

-The Hilbert function, denoted $h_d(C,\F)$, is the dimension of the space of functions $\{f:C~\to~\F\}$ that have representations as polynomials with degree at most $d$.
+The Hilbert function, denoted $h_d(C,\F)$, is the dimension of the space of functions $\{f:C\to \F\}$ that have representations as polynomials with degree at most $d$.
 This classical algebraic object will be useful in our study of how the structure of $C$ affects the function space.
 In complexity theory, Smolensky~\cite{smolensky} has used the Hilbert function to unify polynomial approximation lower bounds relating to bounded-depth circuits.

 We establish new connections between the Hilbert function and VC theory.
-Our main technical contributions are bounds $h_d(C,\F)$ in terms of basic concepts in VC theory, such as shattering, strong shattering, and down-shifts.
-Previous results on bounding the Hilbert function utilize a more intricate analysis and focus on symmetric sets, that is, unions of slices of the hypercube~\cite{smolensky, bernasconi}.
-In addition to giving new bounds on the Hilbert function, our connection between Algebra and Combinatorics allows us to derive results in both directions.
+VC theory lies in the intersection of statistics and combinatorics and has connections to many areas of computer science and mathematics, such as discrete geometry, machine learning, and complexity theory.